hmcts/ccd-test-definitions/README.md

 ### Making changes to definitions

+> Note:
+> Json files or Excel files can be modified.
+> Whichever method is used to modify please ensure that
+> json files and the relevant Excel files reflect all modifications

 :warning: Any changes made to Excel files in the directory [`src/main/resources/uk/gov/hmcts/ccd/test_definitions/excel`](./src/main/resources/uk/gov/hmcts/ccd/test_definitions/excel/.) will *NOT* be imported to the definition store.